arslanmusaddiq/1DT308-Introductory-Project/labs/2_input_output.md

     - Copy the **Webhook URL**.

 ### 4. Set the Webhook Message Format (JSON)
-- In the **Content** field, enter the following JSON format to send both temperature and humidity data:
+- You can use the following JSON format to send temperature and humidity data:

 ```json
 {